 Normally, baked oatmeal cups use eggs as a binder.
 A binder is an ingredient that holds everything together.
 Eggs are a great binder, but they're not the only game in town.

 Oatmeal actually has some binding properties of its own, so you don't need to use fancy egg replacers in this recipe.
-Instead, I replaced the eggs with applesauce, which is a great binder that works in a lot of vegan baking recipes.
+Instead, I replaced the eggs with applesauce, which is a great egg replacer that works in a lot of vegan baking recipes.

 Not a fan of orange and cranberry?
 That's okay!
-Here are some other flavor ideas for you:
+Here are five more flavor ideas for you:

 - Blueberry vanilla: omit the orange zest, use 1 cup blueberries instead of cranberries, add 1 teaspoon vanilla extract